 Youthful good looks are not dependent on injections or a scalpel.
 It’s a known fact that working out boosts our health and wards off chronic illnesses and diseases—but did you know it helps our skin look younger?
-Research shows that regular exercise is one of the most effective ways to fend off and even reverse the signs of aging, It can help us look and feel decades younger.
+Research shows that regular exercise is one of the most effective ways to fend off and even reverse the signs of aging, It helps us look and feel decades younger.
 Your workout can be the number one tool in your anti-aging arsenal.

 Recent studies conducted at McMaster University in Canada showed that consistent exercise delayed the aging process and its physical signs in mice.
 Researchers followed up with human subjects of wide-ranging ages and found marked changes in the dermis, the layer of skin underneath the epidermis, after significant periods of consistent exercise.
 Typically, with time, the dermis thins and loses elasticity.
 The results are sagging skin with a more translucent appearance.
 The study participants developed healthier, thicker layers of skin, which imparted a smoother, less wrinkled appearance.
-Some participant’s skin appeared decades younger.
+Some participant’s skin appeared decades younger!

 The study confirmed that consistency is key; being a weekend warrior is not going to cut it if you want results.
 While the researchers are not exactly sure why the skin’s appearance improves with exercise, we do know that it stimulates circulation, which delivers more oxygen to skin cells and boosts collagen production.
 Exercise also releases endorphins, which reduces stress and improves our moods.
 Less frowning = less wrinkling.